 The laws surrounding worker status have long been ambiguous.
 Deciding whether a worker is an employee or independent contractor has been largely left up to the employer’s discretion.
 Not anymore.

 Thanks to California’s 2018 court ruling, workers are now presumed to be employees.
-After implementing a new ABC test as law, California has greatly limited the number of workers businesses can call independent contractors.
+After implementing a new ABC test, California has greatly limited the number of workers businesses can call independent contractors.

 If you think that employers in California are the only ones affected by this benchmark ruling, think again.
 The ABC test is already in effect in Massachusetts and New Jersey.
 And, more than 20 states apply it in one form or another.